cat-cfs/libcbm_py/docsrc/cbm_model.rst

 CBM
 ===

 LibCBM has an implementation of CBM which is comparable with CBM-CFS3_.
-See: :ref:`cbm-testing`.

 .. _CBM-CFS3: https://www.nrcan.gc.ca/climate-change/impacts-adaptations/climate-change-impacts-forests/carbon-accounting/carbon-budget-model/13107